G-III Apparel Group (NASDAQ:GIII) Issues Q1 2023 Earnings Guidance

 G-III Apparel Group (NASDAQ:GIII – Get Rating) updated its first quarter 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $0.500-$0.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.440.
 The company issued revenue guidance of $600 million-$600 million, compared to the consensus revenue estimate of $579.85 million.G-III Apparel Group also updated its FY 2023 guidance to $4.200-$4.300 EPS.

-A number of analysts recently weighed in on the company.
-StockNews.com downgraded G-III Apparel Group from a buy rating to a hold rating in a research report on Friday, February 18th.
-Telsey Advisory Group lowered their price objective on G-III Apparel Group from $38.00 to $30.00 and set a market perform rating for the company in a research report on Monday, March 14th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company’s stock.
-According to data from MarketBeat, G-III Apparel Group has an average rating of Hold and a consensus target price of $33.00.
+Several research firms have weighed in on GIII.
+Telsey Advisory Group dropped their target price on shares of G-III Apparel Group from $38.00 to $30.00 and set a market perform rating for the company in a report on Monday, March 14th.
+StockNews.com downgraded shares of G-III Apparel Group from a buy rating to a hold rating in a report on Friday, February 18th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $33.00.

+In other G-III Apparel Group news, Vice Chairman Sammy Aaron sold 60,000 shares of G-III Apparel Group stock in a transaction that occurred on Tuesday, March 22nd.
+The shares were sold at an average price of $29.82, for a total transaction of $1,789,200.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Insiders own 9.60% of the company’s stock.

-A number of hedge funds have recently modified their holdings of GIII.
-Goldman Sachs Group Inc. grew its stake in G-III Apparel Group by 590.2% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 1,172,073 shares of the textile maker’s stock worth $32,396,000 after purchasing an additional 1,002,261 shares during the period.
-Norges Bank purchased a new stake in G-III Apparel Group in the fourth quarter worth $11,881,000.
-BlackRock Inc. grew its stake in G-III Apparel Group by 1.9% in the fourth quarter.
-BlackRock Inc. now owns 7,364,966 shares of the textile maker’s stock worth $203,569,000 after purchasing an additional 135,328 shares during the period.
-State Street Corp grew its stake in G-III Apparel Group by 6.2% in the fourth quarter.
-State Street Corp now owns 1,601,761 shares of the textile maker’s stock worth $44,273,000 after purchasing an additional 93,012 shares during the period.
-Finally, Renaissance Technologies LLC purchased a new stake in G-III Apparel Group in the fourth quarter worth $2,203,000.
-93.14% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of GIII.
+LPL Financial LLC raised its stake in shares of G-III Apparel Group by 66.7% during the third quarter.
+LPL Financial LLC now owns 19,943 shares of the textile maker’s stock valued at $573,000 after purchasing an additional 7,980 shares during the period.
+Renaissance Technologies LLC bought a new stake in shares of G-III Apparel Group in the fourth quarter worth $2,203,000.
+Geode Capital Management LLC increased its stake in shares of G-III Apparel Group by 4.1% in the fourth quarter.
+Geode Capital Management LLC now owns 801,961 shares of the textile maker’s stock worth $22,166,000 after buying an additional 31,260 shares during the last quarter.
+Barclays PLC increased its stake in shares of G-III Apparel Group by 38.7% in the fourth quarter.
+Barclays PLC now owns 64,948 shares of the textile maker’s stock worth $1,795,000 after buying an additional 18,120 shares during the last quarter.
+Finally, State Street Corp increased its stake in G-III Apparel Group by 6.2% during the fourth quarter.
+State Street Corp now owns 1,601,761 shares of the textile maker’s stock valued at $44,273,000 after purchasing an additional 93,012 shares during the last quarter.
+Institutional investors own 93.14% of the company’s stock.

 G-III Apparel Group Ltd. engages in the designing, sourcing, and marketing of women’s apparel.
 The firm’s product range includes outerwear, dresses, sportswear, swimwear, women’s suits and performance wear, as well as handbags, footwear, small leather goods, cold weather accessories, and luggage.
 It operates through the Wholesale and Retail segments.